-Following review of DLR Co Council mapping viewer - there are no impacts anticipated on any Mountain Access Route, Public Right-of-Way, Wicklow Way, or Proposed Walkway-Cycleway, detailed in the County Development Plan.
+Following review of DLR Co Council mapping viewer - there is no impact anticipated on any Mountain Access Route, Public Right-of-Way, Wicklow Way, or Proposed Walkway-Cycleway, detailed in the County Development Plan.
+We note the proximity of the Proposed Quality Bus Priority Route, which will not be impacted by the proposal.